 When the embryo is removed from cryogenic storage, for use, the reverse process must occur.
 The cryoprotectant is removed from the cells of the embryo and replaced back with water.

 Even though an embryo may look strong and healthy, it may not be able to move water and cryoprotectant in and out of its cells efficiently.
 If this occurs parts of the embryo or all of the embryo will not survive the cryopreservation and thawing process.

 This is a process which allows "glass like" solidification of a solution without ice crystal formation in the living cells.
 When a solution is cooled, ice crystals will form -right up until minus 130 degrees Centigrade !

 Vitrification is like "flash Freezing" The embryos are plunged into liquid nitrogen at around minus 200 degrees.
 The liquid therefore does not have time to form crystals and assumes a "glass like" state.
 Therefore there is no damage caused by ice crystals.

 Up until recently there have been concerns about the safety of vitrification, however years of research and study have now reassured us that it is a process as safe as slow freezing.

-At VFC we will be introducing routine Vitrification in 2010.
+At VFC we introduced routine Vitrification in 2010.

 Stage of Embryo Development and Cryopreservation